 The big problem is that regardless of Japan or Brazil, most people do heavy, repetitive and long hours.
 So much so that reports say that more than 50% of the Brazilian population works 10 hours a day.

 There are probably people who work without working overtime.
-The problem is not in the factories but simply in people who do not believe in the very potential to change this routine that they both complain about or leave the comfort zone.
+The problem is not in the factories, but simply in the people who do not believe in their own potential to change this routine that they complain so much about or get out of their comfort zone.

-If you feel injured or that you are losing something in a certain factory or contractor, it is better to look for another one that offers better working conditions.
-In Japan you have more jobs than people, so don't waste time where you're not being happy.
+If you feel injured or that you are losing something in a certain factory or contractor, it is better to look for another that offers better working conditions.
+In Japan there are more jobs than people, so don't waste time where you're not being happy.